ngulajoseph200/registration-with-mail-activation-PHP-MYSQL-/README.md

 <h2>Download / Clone</h2>
 <p>Clone using git</p>
 <pre>git clone https://github.com/ngulajoseph200/registration-with-mail-activation-PHP-MYSQL-.git</pre>
-<p>Download the zip folder and and extract the zipped files.
+<p>Alternatively you can download this repository, the zipped folder and and extract the zipped files.
 Open the includes folder and edit the database config file(config.php) to match your database connections.</p>